 In the mid-1880s, Masterson was in his mid-30’s and moved on to Denver to establish himself as a “sporting man”, aka a gambler.
 He became an authority on prizefighting and personally knew every heavyweight champion from John L. Sullivan to Jack Demsey.

-In 1902, Masterson move to New York City and spent the rest of his life as a reporter and columnist for the New York Morning Telegraph.
-He not only covered sports but also wrote op/ed columns about crime, politics, war, and just about any thing else that caught his attention.
+In 1902, Masterson moved to New York City and spent the rest of his life as a reporter and columnist for the New York Morning Telegraph.
+He not only covered sports but also wrote op/ed columns about crime, politics, war, and just about anything else that caught his attention.

 In 1908, Bat Masterson wrote a series of short stories about his Old West adventures that were published in a short-lived magazine called, “Human Life”.
 Masterson regaled his readers with stories about his days on the frontier and the lawmen and gunfighters he knew personally.

 In one article, Masterson writes his assessment of Doc Holliday.

 “Holliday had a mean disposition and an ungovernable temper, and under the influence of liquor was a most dangerous man.
 In this respect he was very much like the big Missourian who had put in the day at the crossroad groggery and, after getting pretty well filled up with bug juice of the moonshine brand, concluded that it was about time for him to say something that would make an impression on his hearers; so he straightened up, threw out his chest and declared in a loud tone of voice, that he was a bad man when he was drinking and managed to keep pretty full all the time.
 So it was with Holliday.”